Menu Icon

 What are the symptoms of erectile dysfunction?

-While not a symptom of ED itself, ED is commonly associated with lower urinary tract symptoms in patients with a large prostate gland.viii This is usually caused by the non-cancerous enlargement of the prostate (called benign prostatic hyperplasia [BPH]), a condition which is common in older men.
+While not a symptom of ED itself, ED is commonly associated with lower urinary tract symptoms in patients with a large prostate gland.viii These symptoms are usually caused by the non-cancerous enlargement of the prostate (called benign prostatic hyperplasia (BPH)), a condition which is common in older males.
 Lower urinary tract symptoms include urinary hesitancy, poor or intermittent stream, straining, and incomplete emptying.
-These symptoms occur due to the enlarged prostate partially blocking the urethra, the tube that carries urine and semen.
-ED can also be associated with cardiovascular issues, as discussed below.
+These symptoms occur due to the enlarged prostate partially blocking the urethra, which is the tube that carries urine and semen.

 What causes erectile dysfunction?

-Erectile dysfunction is classified as organic, psychogenic, or mixed (both organic and psychogenic).
-Organic ED refers to a condition which has an underlying physical cause, while psychogenic ED refers to a condition which has a psychological origin.
-Organic causes of ED are thought to account for over 80 percent of cases, though psychogenic ED is more common in younger men.ix
+Organic causes of ED are thought to account for over 80 percent of cases, though psychogenic ED is more common in younger males.ix

-Organic causes of EDx
+Organic causes of erectile dysfunctionx

 Internal comparison between a flaccid penis and erect penis